noufalsalem/noufalsalem/README.md

 - 🌱 I’m currently learning to better my Python skills.
 - 😄 Pronouns: she/her/hers
-- 🤩 Interests: Game development, Java, C#
+- 🤩 Main skills: Game development, Java, C#

-### I apologize for the lack of complete repositories.
+#### I apologize for the lack of complete repositories.
 I have many other (complete) projects on my older laptop that I have not put up on here (but will soon), as I had previously only used GitHub in select situations during university.
 That has and is changing and I will do better.

 <p align="center">
   <img width="48%"  align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=noufalsalem&theme=vue-dark&hide_langs_below=1&layout=compact" />